jmgirard/lordicon/README.md

 {{< lif confetti.json >}}
 ```

-Download an icon's .json file by browsing [lordicon.com](https://lordicon.com/icons), clicking on an icon, and choosing Export > JSON (Lottie).
+Download an icon's .json file by browsing [lordicon.com](https://lordicon.com/icons), clicking on an icon, and choosing Export > Lottie > Raw.

 ---